Guidelines for enrolling overseas students

 - issuing a Confirmation of Appropriate Accommodation Welfare (CAAW) form to the Department of Home Affairs in circumstances where homestay accommodation will be provided to an international student.

-The Guidelines supplement and clarify the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code) which commenced on 1 January 2018.
+The Guidelines supplement and clarify the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).

 Guidelines for VCAL courses to international students